jmagee/kb_mode/README.md

 Why not modify `hid_listen`?
 ----------------------------
-I considered modifying `hid_listen` directly, but decided against it bolting the way in which `hid_listen` processes the data makes it a bit messy to bolt on this functionality.
+I considered modifying `hid_listen` directly, but decided against it.
+The way in which `hid_listen` processes the data makes it a bit messy to bolt on this functionality.
 Adding a second tool that consumes the output of `hid_listen` seemed simpler, cleaner, and more unix-ey.